 Wayfair – Wayfair has a ton of options at pretty reasonable prices.
-I considered these from Harbor Shades for $74.06 but I found something less expensive.
+I like these from Linen Avenue but I found something less expensive.

 Overstock -Overstock had a brand that looked really good called Chicology.
 They had good reviews and the price for my size was $59.99.
 I found this same blind on Amazon for less, which is where I purchased it.

 JC Penney – Based on a lot of reading, I heard that JC Penney had a good selection.
 They do have low prices, but nothing looked that great to me.
 To give you some basis for price, my size roman shade priced out at $92 each.
-I liked the Studio Luna Cordless Roman Shade.
+I liked the Madison Park Cordless Roman Shade.

 Home Depot – I purchased these faux wood blinds for my doors in white.
 They were easy to install and pretty inexpensive,

 How to Measure Your Window

 Inside Mount – If you are going to mount your shades/blinds inside the window you will need three measurements – depth of window sill, width, and length.
 It’s best to allow room for error for an inside mount so be sure to subtract a 1/2 inch from the total to be sure that the blind will fit.

 Here is an example of an inside mount bamboo shade.
 As on you can see from the photo, one of the disadvantages of an inside mount is that it does not block as much light.
 If you want to use this in a bedroom, just be aware that sunlight can seep around the edges.